Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 It is well-known, that a solution of the 1D Schr${\rm\ddot o}$dinger equation in the forbidden band of an ideal crystal is given by a superposition of the growing and decreasing exponents

 As was indicated firstly by Mott \cite{1,2}, in the disordered systems a situation typical for the forbidden band remains qualitatively valid for all energies.
 Indeed, let a wave of the unit amplitude falls from the left on the system of point scatterers located in the interval $(0,L)$ (Fig.1).
 In the case of identical and periodically arranged scatterers the system behaves as an effective transparent media, and the transmission amplitude $t$ oscillates with a change of $L$, but always remains of the order of unity.
-If a disorder is present in the system, then the transmission coefficient $|t|^2$ decays exponentially with $L$, as it is well-known practically for the transmission of waves through the layer of semi-transparent material; then the damping decrement for a macroscopical system appears to be a well-defined (deterministic) quantity.
-It indicates the exponential decrease of the amplitude of the incident wave inside the system, with the weakly fluctuating decrement $\kappa$.
-If a wave is incident from the right to left, then the existence is evident of the increasing solution with the same exponent $\kappa$.
+If a disorder is present in the system, then the transmission coefficient $|t|^2$ decays exponentially with $L$, as known practically for the transmission of waves through the layer of semi-transparent material; for large $L$, the damping decrement appears to be a well-defined (deterministic) quantity.
+It indicates the exponential decay of the incident wave inside the system, with the weakly fluctuating decrement $\kappa$.
+If a wave is incident from the right to left, then its attenuation corresponds to existence of the increasing solution (from the left to right) with the same exponent $\kappa$.
 According to Mott, it indicates localization of all states in 1D disordered systems, since the only possibility to obtain the wave function, restricted in the whole space, consists in integration of the Schr${\rm\ddot o}$dinger equation from two ends of the system and matching at some point inside of it.

 Since the 1D Schr${\rm\ddot o}$dinger equation has a structure

 its Wronskian accepts a constant value \cite{3}

 If one suggest that